jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Returning individuals to the liberation of a distributed Main Street economy is how the "player god" of the Internet Age will get populated.

 This change can't happen soon enough.
-Our culture of micro-management by layers of management is rotting our economy.
-While we'll always need mentors, authority figures, and administrators (especially in massive industries).
-However, since 1970, there's been a substantial bureaucratic creep.
-We already saw it with the proliferation of BS spreading administrators, consultants, and 3500% more middlemen in the medical system.

-You can judge the bureaucratic creep yourself.
-From my own work experience, it's undoubtedly true.
-I once worked on a customer service team with three workers and two managers.
-I still don't know what 90% of my fellow insurance company employees did every day.

-It certainly wasn't talking to customers.
-Almost no one read the insurance contract we sold.
-One marketing consultant even asked, "what's claims?" when I told him what I did.

-Today there's an entire class of "eight different bosses": consultants, administrators, managers, and executives.
-These self-titled professionals don't know the skills of their respective industries like nursing, engineering, and (definitely not) cleaning.
+Today there's an entire class of "eight different bosses" and BS jobs of consultants, administrators, managers, and executives.
+These professionals don't know the skills of their respective industries like nursing, engineering, and (definitely not) cleaning.
 Their power is simply to keep the Industrial Age mentality alive by creating, distributing, and monitoring things like regulations, manuals, and memos.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/GWRegStudies-PagesPublishedintheCFR-6.12.19.png)
 _Federal government regulations.
 An example of all the rules our bureaucratic establishment makes._